2016 PSOE leadership crisis

-The 2016 PSOE crisis was a political conflict within the Spanish Socialist Workers' Party (PSOE), starting on 26 September 2016.
-Long-standing discontent with party Secretary-General Pedro Sánchez and the combination of a series of circumstances resulted in a party revolt to force Sánchez's dismissal on 28 September, in an episode lasting until 1 October colloquially called the "war of the roses" by some media and journalists.
-The ensuing power vacuum and Sánchez's replacement by an interim managing committee, coupled with the party's turn to allow a People's Party (PP) minority government after a 10-month deadlock on government formation and the resulting worsening of relations with its sister party in Catalonia, the Socialists' Party of Catalonia (PSC), triggered a crisis of a scale unprecedented in the party's 137 years of existence.
+A leadership crisis emerged within the Spanish Socialist Workers' Party (PSOE), starting on 26 September 2016, amid internal party dissatisfaction with the party's secretary-general, Pedro Sánchez, and a string of election losses and poor results.
+These circumstances resulted in a party revolt to force Sánchez's dismissal on 28 September, in an episode lasting until 1 October.
+The ensuing power vacuum and Sánchez's replacement by an interim managing committee, coupled with the party's U-turn to allow a minority government under the People's Party (PP) and its leader, Mariano Rajoy, after a 10-month deadlock on government formation, and the resulting worsening of relations with its sister party in Catalonia, the Socialists' Party of Catalonia (PSC), triggered a crisis of a scale unprecedented in the party's 137 years of existence.

-Andalusian President Susana Díaz had been long considered the most prominent critic of Sánchez and a potential contender for the party's leadership, being the leader of the largest and most important PSOE regional branch and, for years, the only person within the party holding an institutional position of importance.
-Ever since Sánchez's election as Secretary-General—helped by Díaz's own manoeuvres to hold off Eduardo Madina—both leaders had developed an increasing distrust and rivalry between the two of them for the party's leadership and political strategy.
+The then president of Andalusia, Susana Díaz, had been long considered the most prominent critic of Sánchez and a potential contender for the party's leadership, being the leader of the largest and most important PSOE regional branch and, for years, the only person within the party holding an institutional position of relevance.
+Ever since Sánchez's first election as PSOE leader—helped by Díaz's own manoeuvres to hold off Eduardo Madina—distrust and rivalry over the party's leadership and political strategy increased between the two.